 While you could interview everyone who leaves your company, HBR suggests that “the organizations with the most-progressive programs prioritized high potentials and stars over others.
 [And] high potentials are generally knowledgeable about the company and likely to know more about competitors because they are often recruitment targets.”

-Whenever a team member leaves your organization, it creates the possibility of unfinished business or a lack of closure, opening dangerous security risks and potential data leaks.
+Whenever a team member leaves your organization, it opens up the possibility of dangerous security risks and potential data leaks.
 A good offboarding process ensures there are no loose ends or open access when an employee exits.
 It helps prevent data loss and closes opportunities for security breaches.

 - What motivated your employee’s departure